Climate and Average Weather Year Round in Alicante Spain

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Alicante varies throughout the year.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
+The month with the most days of rain alone in Alicante is October, with an average of 4.7 days.
 Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 16% on October 7.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Alicante experiences some seasonal variation in monthly rainfall.

 The rainy period of the year lasts for 9.0 months, from August 30 to May 31, with a sliding 31-day rainfall of at least 0.5 inches.
-The most rain falls during the 31 days centered around October 13, with an average total accumulation of 1.3 inches.
+The month with the most rain in Alicante is October, with an average rainfall of 1.3 inches.

 The rainless period of the year lasts for 3.0 months, from May 31 to August 30.
-The least rain falls around July 26, with an average total accumulation of 0.1 inches.
+The month with the least rain in Alicante is July, with an average rainfall of 0.1 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.